web3privacy/web3privacy/README.md

 - [Epic Cash](https://epic.tech) - Decentralized privacy-enhanced cryptocurrency developed by a growing volunteer community.
 - [Pirate Chain](https://pirate.black) - The most anonymous cryptocurrency, a truly private, decentralized blockchain.
 - [SILK](https://github.com/scrtlabs/Grants/issues/22) - Private Algorithmic Stable Coin
+- [Decred](https://decred.org) - A blockchain-based cryptocurrency with a strong focus on community input, open governance, and sustainable funding for development.
+- [Firo](https://firo.org) - A privacy preserving cryptocurrency and ecosystem.
+- [PivX](https://pivx.org) - Experience the freedom of global digital cash with SHIELD User Data Protection.
+Be your own bank with full control of your digital assets.
+- [Beam](https://beam.mw) - Best in class privacy coin and confidential DeFi platform.
+- [Oxen](https://oxen.io) - Oxen is a cryptocurrency powering a new class of interconnected privacy apps.

 ## Infrastructure
 - [DarkFi](https://dark.fi) - DarkFi is a new Layer 1 blockchain, designed with anonymity at the forefront.
 It offers flexible private primitives that can be wielded to create any kind of application.